S-Limbu/sql-projects-portfolio/practice/analysis/17_monthly_revenue_growth_analysis.md

 ---

 ## 🧠 Business Scenario
-The Finance Team wants to analyze monthly revenue trends to understand Month-over-Month (MoM) growth.
-This helps guide decisions related to sales forecasting, budgeting, and marketing investments.
+The Finance Team wants to **analyze monthly revenue trends** to understand Month-over-Month (MoM) growth.
+This helps **guide decisions related to sales forecasting, budgeting, and marketing investments**.

 ---